luisarip/DH2025/README.md

 ---

 ## **Citation**
-If you use this dataset, please cite it as:
+If you use these datasets, please cite us:
 > **Ripoll-Alberola, L., D’Addario, L., Burghardt, M., Berti, M., & Depauw, M.**
 > *Tracing Antiquity: References to Greco-Roman Authors in Modern Academic Discourse* (under review).
 > Submission for **DH2025**.